Kubernetes

 1. Stateful set: The stateful set runs Axon Server with a stable hostname, necessary for the headless services.

-3. Network Service: For applications to be able to reach Axon Server, Kubernetes requires a network service that resolves to the pod created by the stateful set.
+3. Network Service: For applications to reach Axon Server and communication between nodes, Kubernetes requires a network service that resolves to the pod created by the stateful set.

 4. Config Map: A config map with the properties for Axon Server’s configuration.

 We recommend running Axon Server in its separate namespace.
 During this guide, we will use the axonserver namespace.
-Create it using the following command:
+Because of Kubernetes networking, the namespace name selected affects some of the properties in your property file, such as axoniq.axonserver.domain and axoniq.axonserver.internal-domain.

 kubectl create namespace axonserver